Jonas Salk: Maintaining his individuality

 "If Salk the scientist sounds austere", wrote The New York Times, "Salk the man is a person of great warmth and tremendous enthusiasm.
 People who meet him generally like him."
 A Washington newspaper correspondent commented, "He could sell me the Brooklyn Bridge, and I never bought anything before."
-Award-winning geneticist Walter Nelson-Rees called him "a renaissance scientist: brilliant, sophisticated, driven ... a fantastic creature."
+Geneticist Walter Nelson-Rees called him "a renaissance scientist: brilliant, sophisticated, driven ... a fantastic creature."

-He enjoys talking to people he likes, and "he likes a lot of people", wrote the Times.
+He enjoyed talking to people he liked, and "he likes a lot of people", wrote the Times.
 "He talks quickly, articulately, and often in complete paragraphs."
 And "He has very little perceptible interest in the things that interest most people—such as making money."
 That belongs "in the category of mink coats and Cadillacs—unnecessary", he said.

 Establishing the Salk Institute

 In the years after Salk's discovery, many supporters, in particular the National Foundation, "helped him build his dream of a research complex for the investigation of biological phenomena 'from cell to society'."
 Called the Salk Institute for Biological Studies, it opened in 1963 in the San Diego neighborhood of La Jolla, in a purpose-built facility designed by the architect Louis Kahn.
 Salk believed that the institution would help new and upcoming scientists along in their careers, as he said himself, "I thought how nice it would be if a place like this existed and I was invited to work there."

 In 1966, Salk described his "ambitious plan for the creation of a kind of Socratic academy where the supposedly alienated two cultures of science and humanism will have a favorable atmosphere for cross-fertilization."
 Author and journalist Howard Taubman explained:

 The New York Times, in a 1980 article celebrating the 25th anniversary of the Salk vaccine, described the current workings at the facility, reporting:

 At the institute, a magnificent complex of laboratories and study units set on a bluff overlooking the Pacific, Dr. Salk holds the titles of founding director and resident fellow.
 His own laboratory group is concerned with the immunologic aspects of cancer and the mechanisms of autoimmune disease, such as multiple sclerosis, in which the immune system attacks the body's own tissues.

 In an interview about his future hopes at the institute, he said, "In the end, what may have more significance is my creation of the institute and what will come out of it, because of its example as a place for excellence, a creative environment for creative minds."

 Francis Crick, co-discoverer of the structure of the DNA molecule, was a leading professor at the institute until his death in 2004.
 The institute also served as the basis for Bruno Latour and Steve Woolgar's 1979 book Laboratory Life: The Construction of Scientific Facts.